Muzietto/react-playground/transpiling/readme.md

 Open a browser and get index.html from localhost at the right port.

 [There is no way to let babel transpile into a single file](http://stackoverflow.com/questions/33963999/using-babel-with-a-single-output-file-and-es6-modules), because there will be no entry point to the main module.
 You need Browserify or Webpack for that.
+Or, even better, use Rollup (as shown in [this example](https://github.com/Muzietto/react-playground/tree/master/rollupping)),

 Original code to be found [here](https://github.com/dotnetcurry/Transpiling-ES6-Modules).